w3c/market-data-odrl-profile/Test-Cases.md

 **DD-1** - Can I create derived data from one vendor/exchange, using end of day data, for internal use?

+- *Covered by the Derive action and an Internal users constraint on the nextPolicy permission*

 **DD-2** - Can I create derived data, using delayed data, from 5 different vendors/exchanges, for internal use?

+- *Are we sensitive to the fact that the derivation is occuring over data from different vendors?
+I don't think this is of relevance to commingling.*

 **DD-3** - Can I create derived data, in the form of an index, using EOD data, from 5 different vendors/exchanges, and send the result to a client?

+- *Solved by* **DD-2**

 **DD-4** - Can I create a spreadsheet combining two vendors data to create derived data

+- *Solved by* **DD-2**

 **DD-5** - I’m creating a spreadsheet combining two vendors data to create derived data – am I allowed to share this with clients?

+- *Two vendor issues solved by* **DD-2**. *Sharing with clients would be a distibution permission linked through a nextPolicy duty.*

 **DD-6** - Am I the intellectual property owner of the derived data that I have created?

+- *We could specify that the creators of non-substitutive, irreversable derivations own the IP.
+But do we have a dog in this race?*

 **DD-7** - Can I create a tradeable CFD instrument using one or more particular data sets?